-I don't know how long my building will stay rent stabilized, maybe until the landlord decides to sell it or finds a way to deem it unsafe to live.
-Where would someone go if they have been living there for 20 years?
-The rent amount is not going to be the same and we don't have the means to be traveling elsewhere because we were so accustom to the transportation system here and I don’t own a car so we’re left with very few options.
-I can't work at the moment because I’m still recovering from an illness.
-When I first got sick, I started having trouble paying rent on time and I had to go to court.
-Just the whole court process and trying to prevent an eviction prompt me to ask and see if there were any resources for people of low income.
-Now I’m actively trying to inform others about their rights and to help them get the necessary repairs they desperately need.
+Gloria doesn’t know how long her building will stay rent stabilized, though she suspects maybe until the landlord decides to sell it or finds a way to deem it unsafe to live.
+“Where would we go if we have have been living there for 20 years?”, she says.
+The rent will increase and they don't have the means to be traveling elsewhere.
+Gloria can't work at the moment because she’s still recovering from an illness.
+When she first got sick, she started having trouble paying rent on time and was taken to court.
+The whole court process and trying to prevent an eviction prompted her to ask about resources for low income people.
+She is now actively trying to inform others about their rights and helping them get the repairs they desperately need.

-For me, if I had to move I would have to go far from Bushwick because it's impossible to live here with the prices they are charging.
-I can't even imagine what would happen to those who are elderly or disable and have a fix income, where are they supposed to go?
-With so much development going on around the area, they are thinking more about condominiums and not in senior centers and deep affordable housing.
-Even with affordable housing they say they reserve for us we don’t qualify simply because we don’t have the Credit score to match their criteria.
+If Gloria would have to move, she would have to go far from Bushwick because it's impossible for her to stay with the current prices.
+“I can't even imagine what would happen to those who are elderly or disable and have a fix income, where are they supposed to go?
+With so much development going on around the area, they are thinking more about condominiums and not in senior centers and deep affordable housing”, she says.
+Even with affordable housing they say people we don’t qualify simply because they don’t have the Credit score to match their criteria.

-After 20 wonderful years living in this neighborhood, the place that has seen me grow and create a family of my own, I see myself with one foot out the door because you have failed to address the housing crisis.
-Rents are increasing everywhere, and we can only dream for regulations that would allow tenants like me to hold our landlords accountable.
-The state needs to audit these landlords to see if they are in fact filing the right paperwork and giving the residents a chance regardless of immigration status or financial status or vouchers they hold.
-You develop in our community but don’t give back to our community.
-Stop segregating us!
+“After 20 wonderful years living in this neighborhood, the place that has seen me grow and create a family of my own, I see myself with one foot out the door because Governor Cuomo failed to address the housing crisis.
+Rents are increasing everywhere, and we can only dream for regulations that would allow tenants like me to hold our landlords accountable” Gloria states.
+The state needs to audit these landlords to see if they are in fact filing the right paperwork and giving the residents a chance regardless of immigration, financial status or vouchers they hold.